fernandofrancis/Data_Engineering_Challenge/README.md

 ## Solution
 Data Base: Postgresql SQL database with PostGis extensions.

-Ingestion routine: app.py - rest api to upload the file to the server and put the file in the process queue.
-Request reports and process status.
+Ingestion routine: app.py - rest api to upload the file to the server, put the file in the process queue, request reports and process status.

 Process routine: data_proc.py - responsible to get the files from the queue, process and insert into postgres.

+Trips were grouped by points of origin and destination with precision 4 and by time of day.

 ## Steps
 - Install PostgreSQL 12 + PostGIS on Ubuntu 20.4 (https://joets.medium.com/install-postgresql-12-postgis-on-ubuntu-20-4-in-5-mins-1b8948545185)